Equidistribution of Hodge loci II: Introduction

-In particular, the locus of points in $S$ isogenous to the Jacobian of a curve is analytically dense. \end{theorem} \begin{remarque} We will prove in fact that the previous theorem holds true more generally for any curve $S$ and divisor $D$ inside $\mathcal{A}_g(\C)$ for $g\geq 2$, see \Cref{hecketranslatestorelli}. \end{remarque}
+In particular, the locus of points in $S$ isogenous to a point in $D$ is analytically dense and equidistributed in $S$. \end{theorem} We have the following corollary. \begin{corollaire} Let $S\subset \mathcal{A}_4$ be a curve.
+Then the locus of points in $S$ isogenous to the Jacobian of a curve is analytically dense and equidistributed in $S$. \end{corollaire}